 Within the 2008 amended Act, (Labour Protection Act No. 2), Section 16 prohibits harassment of any employee, not just limited to women and children, provided the subject of harassment has a lower position or ranking in the workplace than the harasser.
 It states: "[a]n Employer, a chief, a supervisor, or a work inspector shall be prohibited from committing sexual abuse, harassment or nuisance against an employee".
 The Act, however, does not cover harassment among employees of the same ranking, and does not provide a definition of harassment.
 Further, while Section 41 of the Act entitles female employees to 90 days of Maternity Leave, it does not allow for Paternity Leave.
 As noted by the 2015 World Economic Forum Global Gender Gap Report, the adoption of Paternity Leave evens out the distribution of household work, encourages women's economic participation, and closes the gender pay gap.
-117
+149

 1.3.3.
-Occupational Safety, Health and Environment Act - B.E.
+Occupational Safety, Health and Environment Act-B.E.
 2554 (2011)

 The Act lays out the employer's obligations in providing a safe working environment for workers.
 In Section 4, it first defines "occupational safety, health and environment" as "actions or working conditions which are safe from any cause resulting in danger to life, physique, mentality or health arising out of or related to working".
 In Section 6, it states that employers are "obligated to provide and keep an Establishment and an Employee in safe and hygienic working conditions and environment including to support and promote an operation of the Employee preventing the Employee from any harm on life, physique, mentality and health".
-In Section 2, 119
+In Section 4, it is safe working conditions which are safe from any harm on life, physique, mentality and health".
+In Section 4, it is safe working conditions which are safe from any harm on life, physique, mentality and health".

 1.3.4.
-Thai Labour Standards (TLS): CSR of Thai Business - TLS.
+Thai Labour Standards (TLS): CSR of Thai Business-TLS.
 8001 (2003)